PWR 1AH: The Rhetoric of the American Multicultural Experience

 Rhetorical Analysis

-(1200-1500 words or 4-5 pages): For the first short assignment, students will write an analysis of the rhetorical strategies based on a reading covered in class.
-For this assignment, the required class reader will provide students with a variety readings to consider.
+(1200-1500 words; 4-5 pages): For the first short assignment, students will write a comparative analysis considering the rhetorical strategies of two writers chosen from the reading covered in class.
+Both the assignment and the readings will be available on Canvas.

 Texts in Conversation

-(1800-2400 words or 6-8 pages): Students will write a short analytical essay, interrelating and comparing writers and researchers from different fields to see how their arguments can address a particular central issue, one that can lead to a research based argument.
+(1800-2400 words; 6-8 pages): Students will write a short analytical essay comparing writers and researchers from different fields to see how their arguments can address a particular central issue, one that can lead to a research-based argument.

 Research-Based Argument

-(3600-4500 words or 12-15 pages): The skills learned through the first two essays will provide a solid foundation for students to write a longer research argument.
-Students might choose to write on interracial marriage, or on what it means to be bilingual, bicultural and of mixed race.
-In past classes, students have also written on how immigrants assimilate to American culture and on a variety of other issues concerning multiculturalism in education.
+(3000-3600 words; 10-12 pages): The skills learned through the first two essays will provide a solid foundation for students to write a longer research essay.
+In past classes, students have written on how immigrants assimilate to American culture and on a variety of other issues concerning multiculturalism in education.
+Other students have chosen to write on interracial marriage or on what it means to be bilingual, bicultural and of mixed race.

 Other Notes: Students will give a final presentation based on their long research essay.
-In addition, the last writing assignment will be a self-reflective essay (2-3 pages) in which students will be able to reflect on the writing and critical thinking skills they have learned throughout the quarter.
+In addition, the last writing assignment will be a self-reflective essay (3-5 pages) in which students will be able to reflect on the writing and critical thinking skills they have learned throughout the quarter.
 There will also be many in-class activities such as regular oral reports and peer review workshops.
 All students will be required to bring rough drafts to class on selected days for peer review workshops and to explore revision possibilities.
-The syllabus may be downloaded from the Canvas website on the first day of class.
-However, the readings for this class will be included in the required class reader, which will be available only through the Stanford Bookstore.
+The syllabus, all the writing assignments, and required readings will be available on the Canvas website for this class.
+Since our class will be based on a workshop format, attendance and being on time will be required to all class sessions.